djbieber/stratifyd-user-guide/docs/source/signalsanalyticsengine.rst

-3. Signals automatically processes all spatial (Where), temporal (When), contributor (Who), as well as any other structured data.
+3. Signals automatically processes all geographical (Where), temporal (When), contributor (Who), as well as any other structured data.

   It joins the data with the N-Gram-based content network for you to pivot and construct analytics questions against your dataset.